torqueforge/POODNYC-2016/outline.md

     Add attr_reader and initializer to save primitive as a bit of data

   Hook the new class into the old
-    In every copied method, forward the message.
+    In every copied method of old class, forward the message to new class.

   Remove arguments from methods in new class
     Change the name of the parameter in the new class